NameCategory

 Whatever domain name and extension you’ve settled with, don’t just sign up with the first registrar you happen to come across.
 Instead, shop around — get a sense of registration pricing, explore bundles, and keep an eye open for promotions.
 Here’s a comparison of the best domain registrars.

-You can often register your domain name for next-to-nothing and get discounts on website builders, web hosting and security apps by searching.
+You can often register your domain name for next to nothing and get discounts on website builders, web hosting, and security apps by searching.
 So take the time to be picky!

 Always register your domain in your own name